 WORK WITH US Let’s Get Started

 Security is the highest priority for HIC.
 We consider the confidentiality, integrity and availability of our partners and citizens information critical in the services we provide.
 Since the nature of cybercrime continues to evolve, our security program and forward-leaning posture has expanded to address the changing threats.
 Our proactive security approach includes working with our state partners to identify and implement internal policies, hardware and software solutions, and industry-leading audit features that mitigate the security risks state government portals encounter.
 As a subsidiary of a publicly traded company that processes credit card transactions, HIC is held to the high security standards required by both the Sarbanes-Oxley Act (SOX) and the Payment Card Industry’s Data Security Standards (PCI DSS).
-HIC also participates in Cybertrust’s security management program, an intense, invasive and arduous process that includes multiple components to measure our compliance with Cybertrust’s essential security practices.
+HIC also participates in NIC Security & Compliance Assessment program, an intense, invasive, and arduous process that includes multiple components to measure our compliance with NIC’s essential security practices.

 HIC’s security policies are reviewed annually and updated as necessary to ensure it keeps up with changes to technology and any new threat areas.
 All employees and contractors are made aware of HIC’s security policy and are required to adhere to the “acceptable use of technology” requirements.
 The following list shows key areas that our policy covers, but is not an all-inclusive list, as we reserve the right to take additional measures to ensure the confidentiality, integrity and availability of our systems, applications, networks and the data stored and processed by them.

-Quarterly external PCI scans are performed by McAfee, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.
+Quarterly external PCI scans are performed by Tenable Network Security, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.

 HIC’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.